capac/ml-zoomcamp/2023/capstone-2/README.md

 ## Model training

 The model is generated from a pre-trained convolution neural network from ImageNet using transfer learning, and is accessed from the `tensorflow.keras.applications.xception.Xception` class in TensorFlow.
 I used the `keras.utils.image_dataset_from_directory` class in Keras to generate a training, validation and testing dataset split.
 70% of the image dataset is used as the training set, while the remaining 30% is equally split between validation and testing datasets.
 Data augmentation was carried out on the data set, by horizontally flipping the images and by randomly adding a 10 degree rotation to the images.
 The dense, upper layers are built using the training dataset.
 Model hyperparameter fine-tuning was accomplished using different values for the learning rate, different sizes of an additional internal layer, and different dropout rates.
 The best values are saved and used to generate the final model, saved as `xception_v1_48_0.968.h5`, and is tested on the test set to achieve an accuracy of 92.19%.
+The model file has then been converted into a TFLite file named `top_10_dog_breeds.tflite`, which is used in the Docker image created successively.

-IMPORTANT: the model file itself hasn't been saved on GitHub due to the 100 MB large file constraint.
+IMPORTANT: the HDF5 and TLFite model files haven't been saved on GitHub due to the 100 MB large file constraint.

 ## Containerization

-The `Dockerfile` provvided in the repository permits to build locally a Docker image using an AWS ECR Lambda instance (`public.ecr.aws/lambda/python:3.10`) in Python 3.10.
+The `Dockerfile` provided in the repository permits to build locally a Docker image using an AWS ECR Lambda instance (`public.ecr.aws/lambda/python:3.10`) in Python 3.10.
 The image will also contain [TF-Lite for AWS Lambda from Alexey Grigorev's repository](https://github.com/alexeygrigorev/tflite-aws-lambda "https://github.com/alexeygrigorev/tflite-aws-lambda").
 In the build process, `lambda_function.py` and the TFLite model (`top_10_dog_breeds.tflite`) will be copied over to the image.
 Once the Docker app is running on your computer, to build and run the Docker image you need to launch the following two commands from the terminal command line:

  * `docker build -t capstone-project-2:v1 .`,
  * `docker run -it --rm -p 8080:8080 capstone-project-2`.